PHP Performance Tuning with XDebug

 with Xdebug v2.0.5, Copyright (c) 2002-2008, by Derick Rethans

-You now have access to the PHP performance tuning tools and enhanced debug messages without any changes to your applications.
+You can now access the PHP performance tuning tools and enhanced debug messages without any application changes.

 Example Outputs for PHP Performance Tuning